alanqrwang/keymorph/README.md

-# KeyMorph and BrainMorph: Robust and Flexible Multi-modal Registration via Keypoint Detection
+# KeyMorph: Robust and Flexible Multi-modal Registration via Keypoint Detection

 KeyMorph is a deep learning-based image registration framework that relies on automatically extracting corresponding keypoints.
 It supports unimodal/multimodal pairwise and groupwise registration using rigid, affine, or nonlinear transformations.

+This repository contains the code for KeyMorph, as well as example scripts for training your own KeyMorph model.
+As an example, it uses data from the [IXI dataset](https://brain-development.org/ixi-dataset/) to train and evaluate the model.

-BrainMorph is a foundation model based on the KeyMorph framework, trained on over 100,000 brain MR images at full resolution (256x256x256).
+[BrainMorph](https://github.com/alanqrwang/brainmorph) is a foundation model based on the KeyMorph framework, trained on over 100,000 brain MR images at full resolution (256x256x256).
 The model is robust to normal and diseased brains, a variety of MRI modalities, and skullstripped and non-skullstripped images.
+Check out the dedicated repository for the latest updates and models!

 ## Updates
-- [May 2024] Released full set of BrainMorph models on [Box](https://cornell.box.com/s/2mw4ey1u7waqrpylnxf49rck7u3nnr7i).
-Detailed instructions under "BrainMorph" (paper to come!).
-- [Apr 2024] Released foundational model of KeyMorph for brain MRIs, called BrainMorph, which is trained on over 100K images at full resolution (256^3).
-Instructions under "BrainMorph".
+- [May 2024] [BrainMorph](https://github.com/alanqrwang/brainmorph) has been moved to its own dedicated repository.
+See the repository for the latest updates and models.
+- [May 2024] [BrainMorph](https://github.com/alanqrwang/brainmorph) is released, a foundational keypoint model based on KeyMorph for robust and flexible brain MRI registration!
 - [Dec 2023] [Journal paper](https://arxiv.org/abs/2304.09941) extension of MIDL paper published in Medical Image Analysis.
 Instructions under "IXI-trained, half-resolution models".
 - [Feb 2022] [Conference paper](https://openreview.net/forum?id=OrNzjERFybh) published in MIDL 2021.